sebgoa/cloudstack-books/en/clients.markdown

 Keypairs and Security Groups
 ----------------------------
 I recently added support for keypair management in libcloud.
-For instace, given a conn object obtained from the previous interactive
+For instance, given a conn object obtained from the previous interactive
 session:

     conn.ex_list_keypairs()
     conn.ex_create_keypair(name='foobar')
-    conn.ex_list_keypairs()
     conn.ex_delete_keypair(name='foobar')

 Management of security groups was also added.
 Below we show how to list, create and delete security groups.
 As well as add an ingree rule to open port 22 to the world.
-Both keypair and security groups are key for access to a CloudStack Basic zone like Exoscale.
+Both keypair and security groups are key for access to a CloudStack Basic zone like [Exoscale](http://www.exoscale.ch).

     conn.ex_list_security_groups()
     conn.ex_create_security_group(name='libcloud')
     conn.ex_authorize_security_group_ingress(securitygroupname='llibcloud',protocol='TCP',startport=22,cidrlist='0.0.0.0/0')
     conn.ex_delete_security_group('llibcloud')

+Development of the CloudStack driver in Libcloud is very active, there is also support for advanced zone via calls to do SourceNAT and StaticNAT.

 Multiple Clouds
 ---------------
 One of the interesting use cases of Libcloud is that you can use